robmoore-i/robmoore-i.github.io/wiki/docs/writing/governance-is-not-a-quality-strategy.md

-# WIP: Governance is not a quality strategy
+# Governance is not a quality strategy

 In this page, I rehash Deming's truism: